krishnaku/pypcalc/pcalc/docs/littles_law_history.md

 > independent of queueing and probability theory, and applicable to both
 > stochastic and deterministic processes.

-These later generalizations make Little’s Law—and the techniques used to prove its general forms—very relevant to the analysis of non-linear systems far removed from the original application areas that Dr. Little’s formulation targeted.
+These later generalizations, particularly the deterministic proof provided by Shaler Stidham, make Little’s Law—and the techniques used to prove its general forms—very relevant to the analysis of non-linear systems far removed from the original application areas that Dr. Little’s formulation targeted.
 In particular, it is highly relevant to the analysis of complex adaptive systems such as those commonly encountered in software product development and engineering.

 However, due to the strong association of the original formulation with assumptions about stochastic processes—and the extensive applications in